Review-LensAi/reviewlens/README.md

 -   `crates/engine`: The core library containing all analysis, RAG, scanning, and reporting logic.
 -   `crates/cli`: A thin wrapper around the `engine` that provides a command-line interface.
--   `reviewer.toml`: The configuration file for defining project rules, LLM providers, and other settings.
+-   `reviewlens.toml`: The configuration file for defining project rules, LLM providers, and other settings.

 ## Supported Diff Formats